isahalim/Embodied-XAI-Is-All-You-Need/README.md

 If you use this work, please cite it via [`CITATION.cff`](CITATION.cff) or:

-> S. Halim. *Embodied XAI Planner Is All You Need: Revealing hidden preferences
+> S. Halim. *Embodied XAI Is All You Need: Revealing hidden preferences
 > of vision–language models that leak into quadruped movement using XAI methods.*

 ## License